IvanAlekhin/tiny_project_example/README.md

 -----####-
 ----------
 ```
 After scanning this file, program returns 5.
 It is number of ships in the text field.
+Other input examples you can find in test/input_examples dir.